-- 1. Managing Batches on a Project Level To manage batches on a project level, click the "Show Rebatching by Project" button.
+1. Managing Batches on a Project Level - To manage batches on a project level, click the "Show Rebatching by Project" button.
 This will bring up a list of all Part I applications that were verified prior to the Eligibility Deadline.
-From this list, the Approved Vendor can choose to withhold a project from ICC submission, add the project to a new batch, or move the project to an existing batch in the Approved status. - a.
-If the Approved Vendor chooses to withhold a project, the project will not be sent to the ICC.
-To withhold a project from ICC submission, check the box in the "Withhold Project" column for a given project.
-Then click "Submit Rebatching Changes" at the bottom of the dashboard.
-On the next screen, click "Submit Batching Changes" to confirm the change.
-Note that Approved Vendors may make the election to hold back a Part I verified application from submission to the ICC no more than twice for any given project application.
-Once an Approved Vendor elects to withhold a project, it will no longer appear in the list of eligible projects to rebatch for that batching window and will be included in the list of eligible projects to rebatch during the subsequent batching window.
+From this list, the Approved Vendor can choose to withhold a project from ICC submission, add the project to a new batch, or move the project to an existing batch in the Approved status.